Dance World Cup – 2025 Rules – Updated September 2024

 b – Small groups, quartets and large groups – up to 50% of dancers can be exchanged from the dancers who performed in the qualifying dance.
 These replacement dancers must have attended a qualifier.

 9.2 You cannot exchange/substitute any solo entry dancer at the DWC Finals.
-If a solo dancer who has won a place at the finals cannot perform for what ever reason, this dancer cannot be replaced by another dancer with the same routine.
-The next solo dancer in line who has qualified for the finals, can however take the space available.
+If a solo dancer who has qualified for a place at the finals cannot perform for whatever reason, this dancer cannot be replaced by another dancer with the same routine.
+The next solo dancer in line who has qualified for the finals, will be offered the space available..

-9.3 If the schedule has been finalized for the finals and a group dancer must pull out due to injury or other circumstances, then the entry remains in the category that it was entered.
-If DWC Head Office is informed of the removal of the dancer before the final schedule is released, the Head Office will decide which class the group dance will compete in.
+9.3 If the schedule has been finalised for the finals and a group dancer must pull out due to injury or other circumstances, then the entry remains in the category that it was originally entered in.
+If DWC Head Office is informed of the removal of the dancer before the final schedule is released, then Head Office will decide which class the group dance will compete in.

 10. CLASSES AND CLASS ORDER